-- Senior Research Fellowship in 2014 at the The University of Hong Kong
+- Senior Research Fellowship in 2014 at University of Hong Kong

 Danny Chan is the SY and HY Cheng Professor in Stem Cell Biology and Regenerative Medicine at The School of Biomedical Sciences in the University of Hong Kong Li Ka Shing Faculty of Medicine.
 He graduated from the University of Melbourne, with a Bachelor of Science (Hons), Master of Science and Doctor of Philosophy.
 His research interest is in skeletal biology, focusing on development, growth and degenerative processes of the skeleton in health and disease.

-Professor Chan not only focuses on medical research, but also reaches out to the community and patient groups.
-He and his research team helped to initiate “The Little People of Hong Kong; 小而同” Foundation in Hong Kong, an NGO for the patient groups, and to increase the community’s awareness of the needs of patients with rare skeletal disorders in Hong Kong.
+In community outreach, he and his research team helped to initiate “The Little People of Hong Kong” Foundation in Hong Kong, 小而同, an NGO for the patient groups, and to increase the community’s awareness of the needs of patients with rare skeletal disorders in Hong Kong.
 He is also a council member of Hong Kong Alliance for Rare Diseases, advocating for the needs of rare disease people in our society.